-Every boy and girl in All Saints Parish who has received the sacrament of Holy Communion is invited to take his/her turn serving at the various parish liturgical functions.
-Boys and girls are invited to begin to serve in the 4th grade.
+Every student in All Saints Parish who has received the sacrament of Holy Communion is invited to take his/her turn serving at the various parish liturgical functions.
+Students are invited to begin to serve in the 4th grade.

 XVII.
 OTHER ACTIVITIES